ameads21/Jeopardy-tool/README.md

 # JeoTool

 Have you ever wanted to create an easy jeopardy game?
 Well, now you can with the new jeopardy creation tool, JeoTool!
-With this tool, you're able to easily design, create, and play muliple games at once!
+With this tool, you're able to easily design, create, and play multiple games at once!

 **Account Creation**